Data centers have been growing rapidly, and this phenomenon is expected to double with the evolution of the Internet of Things (IoT).

 Recently, there has been a paradigm shift when it comes to colocation facilities.
-More and more data centers are becoming Software-Defined Data Centers (SDDC) where software is used to direct and define colocation resources.
+More and more data centers are becoming Software-Defined Data Centers (SDDC), where software is used to direct and define colocation resources.
 This, in turn, can potentially save the company millions of dollars in hardware savings.

-Software can be relied upon to deal with
+The software can be relied upon to deal with

 Companies have already started to “virtualize” their desktops and servers as an SDDC enables direct virtualization of storage and networking assets in conjunction with computing infrastructure.
-So if you decide to go down this route, you can eliminate existing SANs, switches, and network routers and replace them with generic storage arrays and software controlled storage, switching, and routing.
+So if you decide to go down this route, you can eliminate existing SANs, switches, and network routers and replace them with generic storage arrays and software-controlled storage, switching, and routing.